-- dietary counseling, except diabetes management as provided by the Plan; - enteral feedings, even if the sole source of nutrition; - nutrition care, nutritional supplements, FDA-exempt infant formulas, supplies, electrolytes or other nutritional substances, including but not limited to Neocate, Vivonex, Elecare, Cyclinex-1, ProPhree, vitamins, minerals, elements, foods of any kind (including high protein and low carbohydrate foods) and other over-the-counter nutritional substances.
+- dietary counseling, except as part of nutritional management for diabetes, certain conditions covered under the ACA Preventive Services and eating disorders. - enteral feedings, even if the sole source of nutrition; - nutrition care, nutritional supplements, FDA-exempt infant formulas, supplies, electrolytes or other nutritional substances, including but not limited to Neocate, Vivonex, Elecare, Cyclinex-1, ProPhree, vitamins, minerals, elements, foods of any kind (including high protein and low carbohydrate foods) and other over-the-counter nutritional substances.